malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 ---

-# Part II - Problems in simple synthetic control processes
+# Part III - Problems in simple synthetic control processes

-# II.1 Complexity and the need for Processing Loops
+# III.1 Complexity and the need for Processing Loops

 In most artificial neural network (ANN) based reinforcement learning (RL) agents today, each input is associated with an immediately produced output.
 This means that in an embodied agent the choice of the next physical action is made by a single pass through its ANN(s): input nodes are populated with current sensory signals, matrix operations are carried out that permute and transform those input node values through the multi-layer network of weights, and the values produced by the output nodes are immediately taken as the chosen next action.
 This is true even for Recurrent Neural Networks (RNN).
 RNNs are _recurrent_ in the sense that state from a previous pass is made available to influence the output on the next pass with the next input value.
 In this way, when a time-bound signal stream is fed into the RNN, it produces an output stream where each value in the output stream is influenced not just by the current input but by all inputs received up until that point.
 However, the RNN still produces exactly one output for every input, and each output is produced by a single pass through its network.